Oriented strand board: Health and safety

 Some manufacturers treat the wood chips with various borate compounds that are toxic to termites, wood-boring beetles, molds, and fungi, but not mammals in applied doses.

+In 2024, a hotel in Dublin, Ireland, lost its fire safety certificate after an inspection found fault with the composition of OSB in its flooring and walls.

 Types

 Five grades of OSB are defined in EN 300 in terms of their mechanical performance and relative resistance to moisture: